18 Netflix Hacks

 -

-Find 'hidden' extras, eg, bonus videos and original cuts
+Find 'hidden' extras, such as bonus videos and original cuts

-Unknown to many there's a wealth of 'hidden' content on Netflix's original series and movies, such as teasers, season recaps and trailers, interviews, announcement videos, bonus videos and original cuts.
+Unknown to many there's a wealth of 'hidden' content on Netflix's original series and movies, such as teasers, season recaps and trailers, interviews, announcement videos, bonus videos and original cuts, at no extra cost.

 To find these, open the Netflix Original of your choice (by hovering the pointer over it on the website or tapping the information symbol on the app), then select 'Trailers & More'.